sergiokano/Social-Network_React-Redux/README.md

 ## License

-This project is under license of Sergio Cano and Miguel Herrera
+This project is under license of Sergio Cano

 <p align="right">(<a href="#readme-top">back to top</a>)</p>